 - Pepita butter is a healthy alternative to peanut butter that is safe for those with peanut allergies to eat.

-- If you love nut butters you will also love macadamia nut butter!
+- If you love nut butters you will also love macadamia nut butter and cashew coconut butter.

 Taste and texture: